shikijs/shiki/docs/guide/index.md

 No custom RegExp to maintain, no custom CSS to maintain, no custom HTML to maintain.
 And as your favorite languages and themes in VS Code evolve - your syntax highlighting will evolve too.

-Shikiji is a ESM-rewrite of [Shiki](https://github.com/shikijs/shiki) with quite a few improvements.
+Shiki is a ESM-rewrite of [Shiki](https://github.com/shikijs/shiki) with quite a few improvements.
 We aim to [merge this project back to Shiki as a milestone update](https://github.com/shikijs/shiki/issues/510).
 Check the [breaking changes from Shiki and our compatibility build](/guide/compat) if you are migrating.

 About the name, <ruby text-lg text-brand-yellow>式<rt>shiki</rt></ruby><ruby text-lg text-brand-red>辞<rt>ji</rt></ruby> is a Japanese word meaning ["Ceremonial Speech"](https://jisho.org/word/%E5%BC%8F%E8%BE%9E). <ruby text-brand-yellow text-lg>式<rt>shiki</rt></ruby> is inherited from [shiki](https://github.com/shikijs/shiki) means ["Style"](https://jisho.org/word/%E5%BC%8F) and <ruby text-brand-red text-lg>辞<rt>ji</rt></ruby> means ["Word"](https://jisho.org/word/%E8%BE%9E).

-Oh btw, all the code blocks in this site are highlighted by Shikiji, as you'd expect \:)
+Oh btw, all the code blocks in this site are highlighted by Shiki, as you'd expect \:)

 ## Features